 George Washington and Winchester - Washington would begin his military and professional career in Winchester, surveying the area and overseeing the construction of Fort Loudoun, north Winchester, from 1755-8 and headquartered at the fort for two years once constructed.
 He was a colonel in the British militia at the time.
 While the fort does not remain today, the office he used at the Adams Kurtz house within the town of Winchester does.

-The Battles of Winchester - First Winchester - May 25, 1862.
+First Winchester - May 25, 1862.
 During the Shenandoah Valley campaign, Stonewall Jackson won a victory at Winchester, taking the right flank of the Union Army under General Banks and pushing it across the Potomac.
 Jackson's troops were outnumbered during the Shenandoah Valley campaign 18,000 to 60,000, but had a 16,000 to 6,500 man advantage during this fight.

 Second Winchester - Only four days after the cavalry battle at Brandy Station, Richard S. Ewell, now commanding Jackson's corps after his death, was assigned the task of clearing the Union from the valley.
 He took over the Union garrison at Winchester as he moved toward Gettysburg on June 13-15, 1863.